 H = U + pV

 The classical form of the first law of thermodynamics is the following equation:

 dU = dQ – dW

-The isochoric process can be expressed with the ideal gas law as:
+The isobaric process can be expressed with the ideal gas law as:

-On a p-V diagram, the process occurs along a horizontal line that has the equation V = constant.
+On a p-V diagram, the process occurs along a horizontal line (called an isobar) that has the equation p = constant.

 See also: Charles’s Law